sha0coder/scemu/README.md

 # scemu
-x86 32/64bits emulator, for securely emulating shellcodes
+x86 32/64bits emulator, for securely emulating malware and other stuff.

 ## Features
 - 📦 rust safety, good for malware.